OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/price.md

 ---
 title: price
-description: This documentation page contains information on how to display the price and confidence interval of various crypto coins in real-time using Pyth.
+description: "This documentation page contains information on how to display the price" and confidence interval of various crypto coins in real-time using Pyth.
 It features a table of ~100 available symbols for different coins.
 Use the provided command options to load data.